 - Calbright College programs are flexible.
-Learners can enroll throughout the term.
+Students can enroll throughout the term.
 They can work around their own schedules to complete courses.
-There are no time specific classes to attend, and deadlines are personalized to meet learners' needs. - As a competency-based institution, if learners have prior experience with the subject matter, they can complete the curriculum more quickly; if the subject matter is new the learner can take more time to master the skills.
+There are no time specific classes to attend, and deadlines are personalized to meet students' needs. - As a competency-based institution, if students have prior experience with the subject matter, they can complete the curriculum more quickly; if the subject matter is new the student can take more time to master the skills.